|

 guiding in the "City of David" for

-over 25 years.
+over 30 years.

 She thrives on showing veteran tour leaders

 new, authentic, biblical sites.
-Give her an
+(And

 opportunity and your sermons will be